SunnySuite/Sunny.jl/GettingStarted.md

 Revise allows a running Julia process to automatically pick up changes to package source code (i.e., to dynamically replace function behaviors) without requiring a restart.
 This is very convenient for rapid iteration -- one can avoid most of the wait times associated with reloading (and recompiling) packages.

 To enable Revise by default, create (or extend) the file `~/.julia/config/startup.jl`.
-The content of this file is automatically executed at the start of every Julia REPL sesion.
+The content of this file is automatically executed at the start of every Julia REPL session.
 Include the following lines:
 ```
 try
     using Revise